Cornutum/wordles/README.md

 ### Show results interactively ###

 If you run `wordles` in interactive mode, you can enter any five-letter word you like and see its results when compared with the input word list.
+This can be helpful in a situation where the best guess to quickly narrow the possibilities might be a word that you know can't possibly be a match.

 To see the next best choice from the input word list, just enter an empty word.
-To exit interactive mode, enter
+To exit interactive mode, enter "q".
-"q".

 You can use interactive mode only if the words come from a file.

 For example, try this command:

 ```bash
 wordles -i myWords